Faro (card game): History

-Despite the French ban, Pharaoh and Basset continued to be widely played in England during the 18th century, where it was known as Pharo, an English alternate spelling of Pharaoh.
+After the French ban, pharaoh and basset continued to be widely played in England during the 18th century, where it was known as pharo, an English alternate spelling of pharaoh.
 The game was easy to learn, quick, and when played honestly, the odds for a player were considered by some to be the best of all gambling games, as Gilly Williams records in a letter to George Selwyn in 1752.

-With its name shortened to Faro, it spread to the United States in the 19th century to become the most widespread and popularly favored gambling game.
+With its name shortened to faro, it spread to the United States in the 19th century to become the most widespread and popularly favored gambling game.
 It was played in almost every gambling hall in the Old West from 1825 to 1915.
-Faro could be played in over 150 places in Washington, D.C. alone during the Civil War.
+Faro could be played in over 150 places in Washington, D.C. alone during the American Civil War.
 An 1882 study considered faro to be the most popular form of gambling, surpassing all others forms combined in terms of money wagered each year.